zenakuten/WSUTComp/README.md

 - cleanup webadmin
 - revert moving server configs to own file
 - fix bug where you received awards for shooting dead bodies
+- revert 1.7a flak primary change and use 1.8c deaod fix

 V13
 - Fix bug where sometimes you cant set spawn protected bright skin for teammates